ibm-cloud-docs/containers/cs_clusters.md

     </tr>
     <tr>
     <td><code>--flavor <em>&lt;flavor&gt;</em></code></td>
     <td>Specify the flavor for your compute worker nodes that you chose earlier.
 Note that the gateway worker nodes are created with the <code>u3c.2x4</code> flavor by default.
-If you want to change the isolation and flavor of the gateway worker nodes, you can [create a new gateway worker pool](/docs/containers?topic=containers-add_workers#gateway_replace) to replace the gateway worker pool that is created by default.</td>
+If you want to change the isolation and flavor of the gateway worker nodes, you can <a href="/docs/containers?topic=containers-add_workers#gateway_replace">create a new gateway worker pool</a> to replace the gateway worker pool that is created by default.</td>
     </tr>
     <tr>
     <td><code>--hardware <em>&lt;shared_or_dedicated&gt;</em></code></td>